 The company’s operations are affected by shifts in trends and fashions and consumer preferences with regard to design, quality and price point.
 Positioning relative to various competitors’ products is critical.
 In general, there is a positive connection between fashion level and business risk, with higher fashion involving a shorter product lifecycle and higher business risk.
 Sudden changes in fashion trends may reduce sales for some collections.

 Like all retail sales, the sale of the company’s products is affected by changes in economic conditions.
 A growing economy has a positive effect on household finances, which is reflected in spending patterns.
 A downturn in the economy has the opposite effect, which was especially evident in recent years, when unstable demand in the market affected the Group’s underwear and sports apparel sales.
 The company’s profitability is also affected by changes in global commodity prices and by increased production, payroll and transport costs in the countries where the company buys its products.

 Protection for the Björn Borg trademark

 The Björn Borg trademark is crucial to the company’s position and success.
 Copyright infringements and distribution of pirated copies damage the Björn Borg brand, the reputational capital of its products and Björn Borg’s profitability.
-The online sale of pirated copies has increased in recent years.
 In addition to the risks associated with pirating, the opportunity to expand to new markets could be affected if, for example, a third party in another country has registered a trademark similar to Björn Borg.
 The company works continuously with trademark protection.
 There are no guarantees, however, that the measures taken to protect the Björn Borg trademark are sufficient.